Madame Tussauds Bangkok: All You Need to Know Before You Go

 - By MRT: Stop at MRT Silom, Sukhumvit or Chatuchak Park station, and transfer to BTS Sky train.
 (See above).

-I had always been curious about Madame Tussauds museums, and knowing that there was one in Southeast Asia really excited me.
+I’d always been curious about Madame Tussauds, and knowing there was one in Southeast Asia made it even more tempting.

-Since I usually traveled on my own, I had to suppress the desire to go every time I happened to be in Bangkok.
-So, when my partner agreed to come with me to the city, I was ecstatic.
+Since I usually traveled on my own, I kept postponing the visit even though I’d been in Bangkok many times.
+So, when my partner agreed to come with me, I was ecstatic.

-Part of the entrance to the museum was undergoing some renovation during our visit, so it looked a bit shoddy with plywood covering some parts of the floor.
-It didn’t give me a very good first impression, and to be honest, I was starting to wonder if this was going to be worth our money.
+When we arrived, part of the entrance was under renovation, with plywood covering sections of the floor.
+It wasn’t the best first impression, and to be honest, I was starting to wonder if this was going to be worth our money.

-The exhibition is divided into 9 zones.
-This is the updated list of celebrities you’d see in Madame Tussauds Bangkok:
+The museum is divided into 9 themed zones, featuring a mix of international and regional personalities.
+This is the updated list of sculptures you can find in Madame Tussauds Bangkok:

 Music